Grants & Awards

 School of Art Grants for Undergrad & Grad

-The Interdisciplinary Award grants teams consisting of at least one Junior, Senior or Graduate student in the School of Art and at least one collaborator from another department within CFA or CMU to pursue an interdisciplinary project or facilitate interdisciplinary research.
-A single grant of $5,000, or several smaller grants constituting a total of $5,000 may be awarded each year.
+Grants teams consisting of at least one Junior, Senior or Graduate student in the School of Art and at least one collaborator from another department within CFA or CMU to pursue an interdisciplinary project or facilitate interdisciplinary research.
+A single grant or several smaller grants constituting a total of $3,000 may be awarded each year.